• Skip to primary navigation

 6. Make sure that quitting is not an option

 I became the sole wage earner of my family a couple of years ago.
-Suddenly, it became obvious that if I wanted to keep our bills paid, I needed to bring in a certain amount of money each month.
+Suddenly, it was obvious that if I wanted to keep our bills paid, I needed to bring in a certain amount of money each month.

-Earlier this year, I started my very own six-figure challenge, which means that in order to meet my target at the end of the year, I need to bring in $2,000 worth of work or assignments each and every week.
-To do this, not only do I need to market, but I need to market efficiently and strategically in ways I’ve never thought to before.
+Earlier this year, I started my very own six-figure challenge, which means that in order to meet my target at the end of the year, I need to bring in $2,000 worth of work or assignments every week.
+To do this, not only do I need to market, but I need to market efficiently and strategically in ways I’ve never thought of before.
 And this is because, as far as I’m concerned, quitting is simply not an option.

 What is your story?
 Do you need to quit your job and replace it with freelancing income?
-Do you need to earn more so that you can buy a house or save for your wedding?
-Do you need your freelancing career to take off simply so that you can feel pride in what you do?
+Do you need to earn more so you can buy a house or save for your wedding?
+Do you need your freelancing career to take off simply so you can feel pride in what you do?
 What is it that makes quitting not an option for you?

-Remember that, and keep moving forward.
+Remember that and keep moving forward.

 FREE RESOURCE: